replicatedhq/replicated-docs/docs/reference/replicated-cli-installing.md

 ### Linux

-To install latest replicated CLI version on Linux:
+To install latest replicated CLI on Linux:

 1. <InstallFiles/>